1.1 Scope

 1.4 Measurement and Calculations

-The specific waterside cooling capacity for the product shall be calculated using the equation below:
+The specific waterside cooling capacity for linear active chilled beams and bulkhead active chilled beams shall be calculated using the equation below:

 $$ Specific\ Waterside\ Cooling\ Capacity=\frac{P_W}{LΔθ}$$